Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 As illustrated above, attaching and detaching from the runtime uses exactly the same code in the free-threaded build as is used in the GIL-enabled build to acquire and release the GIL.
-It is an unfortunate naming issue that `PyGILState_Ensure` and `PyGILState_Release` has "`GIL`" in the name of the function, despite the lack of a GIL on the free-threaded build.
-It's likely that the C API in future Python version will fix this naming issue.
+It is an unfortunate naming issue that `PyGILState_Ensure` and `PyGILState_Release` have "`GIL`" in the name of the function, despite the lack of a GIL on the free-threaded build.
+It's likely that the C API in a future Python version will fix this naming issue.

 Hopefully you now have a better mental model for how native code interacts with the CPython interpreter runtime in the free-threaded build and how it is similar